-&lt;sup>5 This table will be updated with the effective date and will be published with the final HUD-Approved version of this Action Plan, when available.
+&lt;sup>5 This table was updated with the effective date of the final HUD-Approved version of this Action Plan.

 The following table shows how funding is being added or subtracted to or from each program sector in this iteration of the PRDOH Action Plan (AP) for Disaster Recovery.